nearform/leaistic/WhyLeaistic.md

 This issue tend to happen in production-like platforms as you are less likely to reset the indices as often as locally or in development platforms.

-## Conflicts between `types`

-Two teams share the same `index`.
-One has a `type` containing a field `content` that is a `float`.
-The other one has the same field, but the content is a `string`.

-You then have a conflict you can't solve from the same index.
-If the teams relied on ElasticSearch defaults and did not specify the field `datatype`, either some insertions will fail because a `string` could not be mapped to a `float`, or search queries as a number will fail because the `float` has successfully been stored as a `string`

 ## Exact String matching

 In your document, you add a field containing an identifier which is some `base64` stuff, like `TGVhaXN0aWM=`: it contains `uppercase`, and `equal signs`.
 You will want to filter it as an exact match, and it will fail: ElasticSearch will have indexed by default as `['tgvhaxn0awm']` !